 Endpoint management and RMM platform

 NinjaOne is strong endpoint management infrastructure: monitoring, patching, automation, remote access, backup, and IT operations visibility.
-GenticFlow fits beside it as the AI engineer that investigates and closes supported endpoint tickets.
+GenticFlow fits beside it as the system of action that investigates the affected endpoint in real time and closes common support issues.

-MSPs and IT teams that want supported endpoint tickets investigated and closed end to end, with command-level evidence and verification.
+MSPs and IT teams that want common support issues investigated and closed end to end, with command-level evidence and verification.

 MSPs and IT teams that need a mature endpoint management, patching, monitoring, and remote access platform.